VickiL/docs-assignment-vicki-lindem/technical-writer/assignment.md

 # Debug Operations in Kubernetes

-The Kubernetes `kubectl` command-line interface allows you to interact with and manage your Kubernetes cluster.
-This section contains `kubectl` commands that aid with debugging your Pods, specifically:
+This section presents various methods of debugging problematic Pods or containers using the Kubernetes `kubectl` command-line interface.
+Specifically, we'll cover the following `kubectl` commands:

 * `get pods` to list pod details
 * `logs` to fetch container logs